William-King977/eng84_final_frontend/README.md

 ## Structure
 - The `static` folder to store stylesheets, javascript files and images.
 - The `templates` folder to store the visual representation such as template HTML files.
 - `app.py` file which works as the controller with Flask microframework.
 The app will utilize the Mode-View-Controller design pattern in the back-end to handle requests and distribute responses to the end user.
+There is also `data_colector.py` file which collects CSV file from a Amazon S3 bucket.

 ## Styles and libraries
 - Style formatting has been added to the HTML structure using CSS and JS.
 - Jinja2 template library

 ## Environment variables
 The application tries to get a data file from an S3 bucket.
 To get the data, the `boto3` module is used.
 However, the module requires some environment variables to be set in order to work correctly.
 Specifically: